 Bone is living tissue that is constantly being broken down and replaced.
-Osteoporosis occurs when the creation of new bone doesn't keep up with the removal of old bone.
+Osteoporosis occurs when the creation of new bone doesn't keep up with the loss of old bone.

 Osteoporosis affects men and women of all races.
 But white and Asian women — especially older women who are past menopause — are at highest risk.
 Medications, healthy diet and weight-bearing exercise can help prevent bone loss or strengthen already weak bones.

 There typically are no symptoms in the early stages of bone loss.
-But once your bones have been weakened by osteoporosis, you may have signs and symptoms that include:
+But once your bones have been weakened by osteoporosis, you might have signs and symptoms that include: